JohnAlexCO/socli/readme.md

 > [!NOTE] more platforms are eventually planned

-### Postfeed
+## Posts & Feed
-When viewing your feed, there will be an `>` next to the currently selected post.
+On launch, you will be viewing the `feed`, and a post will be currently selected, represented with a `>` next to it.
-Pressing the `right-arrow` key will zoom in on the post, and the `left-arrow` will back out again.
+Pressing `right-arrow` will zoom in on the post, and pressing `left-arrow` will go back.
-`Space` will like the selected post, and `Backspace` will unlike the selected post.
+`Space`/`Enter` and `backspace` like and unlike the selected post.

-### Posts
-When a post is selected or zoomed,
-`Space` and `Backspace` will like or unlike the post.
-Pressing `A` will show information about the author.
+`A` shows information about a posts' author.

-### Pages / Users
-From posts or the user's page, you can press `F` to follow a user and `U` to unfollow them.
+`F` and `U` follow and unfollow a posts' author.
+`/` prompts for and goes to a users' profile.
+`P` prompts for and then posts to all platforms.

+## Design

+`socli` is separated into the main application, and its subapplications for handling each platform.
+The reason for this is twofold: updates for each platform subapplication can be done totally separately, and the subapplications can be repurposed, for example as a dependency of a GUI application

 ## Build from Source